nbonbon/vuejs_fcc/README.md

 - Vuetify framework to build material design applications
 - Vueitify required vueitfy instance to be passed into new Vue construction in main.ts and also required <v-app> element in the top level App.vue project.
 And then the styling worked.
 - v-btn text property made button appear within toolbar and not "elevated"

+## Part 3
+- Newer versions of bcrypt don't require promisifying using bluebird
+- beforeSave is called before beforeCreate and beforeUpdate which was causing redundant and duplicated hashing of the password and failing to be able to login